sveltepress-org/sveltepress-docs/docs/loading-content.md

 };
 ```

-Content in SveltePress is keyed by the page route, the route params, page version (see [below](#page-versioning)) and optionally by language code (see [i18n support](/docs/i18n)).
+Content in SveltePress is keyed by the page route, the route params, page version (see [below](#page-versioning)) and optionally by language code (see [multilingual support](/docs/multilingual)).
 For example, a blog post would be stored and retrieved from:

 `/blog/[post-id] : post-id=1 : v1`